pmichali/coverage-tools/README.md

 TODOs:

-- Run coverage and mock to test more methods
+- Run coverage and mock to test more methods (coverage and whodunit)
-- New CLI args for my_coverage to allow more options (--details, --version)
 - Push up to GitHub
-- Document my_coverage
+- Document my_coverage HERE